OlumideOlufowose/e-commerceTest/README.md

-This is a project to perform an automation test on an E-commerce web application by writing test suites using Cypress as testing framework
+This is a automation script to perform a smoke test on an E-commerce web application using Cypress as testing framework.
-The following key modules/pages are automated:
+The following key functionality are automated:

 - Search for Product
 - Add to Cart